 White Truffles Versus Black Truffles

-There are different varieties of truffles around the world—they grow in Spain, the U.K, Australia, Chile, South Africa, and the Pacific Northwest in the U.S.—but it’s widely agreed that the best come from Europe.
-Italy’s and France’s are considered the best with the Italian white and French black ones being the most coveted.
+Understanding what is a truffle goes beyond a simple definition.
+That’s because there are various types of truffles found around the world.
+They grow in Spain, the U.K., Australia, Chile, South Africa, and the Pacific Northwest in the U.S., but it’s widely agreed that the best come from Europe.
+Italy’s and France’s are considered the best, with the Italian white and French black ones being the most coveted.

 The famous white truffle hails from the town of Alba in Italy’s Piedmont region and is referred to as Alba truffles or Tartufi di Alba.

-On the other hand, black truffles from France and most pop up throughout its Southwestern parts such as the Périgord region.
+On the other hand, black truffles from France are mostly found throughout its southwestern parts, such as the Périgord region.
 In terms of flavor, while both white and black truffles have an earthy, complex aroma, white truffles tend to smell and taste ‘louder’ than their black counterparts.

 Why Truffles Are So Trendy (And Expensive!)